caladdd/TelematicaP3/README.md

 1. **Normalizing**: in this step we take away every non-alphabetic character (i.e. we take only the 26 letters contained in the
 English alphabet).
 Then we make them all lowercase for easier processing.
-There is only one exception to this rule: the `'` character (like in *wasn't* or *didn't*); we did this because the `'` is actually part of the language and Spark's ML StopWordsRemover wouldn't recognize the former examples as stop words, when in fact they are (i.e. *wasnt* wasn't being recognized as a stop word, whereas *wasn't* is)
+There is only one exception to this rule: the `'` character (like in *wasn't* or *didn't*); we did this because the `'` is actually part of the language and Spark's ML StopWordsRemover wouldn't rule out words like the former examples, when in fact they are stop words (i.e. *wasnt* wasn't being recognized as a stop word, whereas *wasn't* is)

 2. **Removing stop words**: in this step the stop words are removed from the reviews.
 This step is done by the Spark's ML